 PC 191.5a is the California statute that defines the offense of gross vehicular manslaughter while intoxicated.

-This crime occurs when a motorist, while under the influence of alcohol or drugs and driving with gross negligence, causes an accident in which another person is killed.
+This crime occurs when a motorist, while under the influence of alcohol or drugs and driving with gross negligence (and without malice aforethought), causes an accident in which another person is killed, and death was a probable consequence.

 Unlike with a PC 191.5b offense, a violation of this law is always charged as a felony.